vucml/psychopynetstation/README.md

 ## Acknowledgments

-* pyns_exp base code is from PsychoPy builder
+* pyns_exp base code is based on PsychoPy builder
 * EGI Pynetstation module is used for PsychoPy to EGI NetStation connection